 - Be eligible for different income distribution methods (distribution or accumulation); - Be denominated in different currencies; - Incur different management charges; - Be charged different subscription and redemption fees; - Have different nominal values; - Be systematically hedged against risk, either partially or in full, as set out in the prospectus.
-This hedging is achieved using financial instruments that minimise the impact of hedging transactions on the UCITS's other unit classes. - Be reserved for one or more distribution networks.
+This hedging is achieved using financial instruments that minimise the impact of hedging transactions on the UCITS's other unit classes; - Be reserved for one or more distribution networks.

-Units may be split, at the decision of the management company's Board of Directors, into tenths, hundredths, and thousandths of units, known as fractional units, with the exception of IT units.
+Units may be divided, grouped, or split, on the decision of the management company's Board of Directors, into tenths, or hundredths, or thousandths, or ten-thousandths of units, called fractional units.